South Carolina Burglary and Criminal Trespass

 Second-degree burglary occurs when the defendant unlawfully enters a dwelling with the intent to commit a crime therein, and none of the factors in first-degree burglary apply.

-A person also commits second-degree burglary by unlawfully entering a nonresidential building (as defined above) with intent to commit a crime and, during or while fleeing the crime, the defendant:
+A person also commits second-degree burglary by unlawfully entering a nonresidential building (as defined above) with intent to commit a crime, and during or while fleeing the crime, the defendant:

 • was armed with a deadly weapon or explosive